Submit Your Sitemap for Free-Instantly Validate and Test Your XML Sitemap

 Creating a Sitemap The Correct Way

 A well-structured sitemap is essential for guiding search engines and improving site navigation.
-Focus on including the right pages, formatting correctly, and utilizing the best tools to generate your sitemap.
+Focus on correctly including the right pages, correctly formatting, and utilizing the best tools to generate your sitemap.

-When selecting pages for your sitemap, prioritize those that are most important for your audience and search engines.
+When selecting pages for your sitemap, prioritize those most important for your audience and search engines.

-Include all main categories, high-traffic pages, newly created content, and any other page that is useful.
+Include all main categories, high-traffic pages, newly created content, and any other valuable pages.

 Consider the following points for inclusion:

-- Core Sections: Ensure that your homepage, key landing pages, and blog categories are in the sitemap.
+• Core Sections: Ensure your homepage, key landing pages, and blog categories are in the sitemap.

-- Removal of Low-Value Pages: Exclude pages with little potential for traffic, such as duplicate content or those under construction.
-Archives like tags can also present duplicated pages that are not very valuable to the website.
-Those should also be excluded especially if you use both categories and tags on your website, only add one of those archives to the sitemap.
+• Remove Low-Value Pages: Exclude pages with little traffic potential, such as duplicate content or those under construction.
+Archives like tags can present duplicated pages that aren’t very valuable.
+These should be excluded, especially if you use both categories and tags; include only one type in the sitemap.

-This XML sitemap can include various types of content.
-Think about blog articles, videos, images, GIFs, and eBooks among others.
+This XML sitemap can include various types of content, including blog articles, videos, images, GIFs, and downloadable resources.

 You can create sitemaps in various formats, with XML being the most common for search engines.
 Other formats include HTML and TXT.